-Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into home equity without having to sell their home.
-Choosing between a monthly amount, a line of credit, or a lump sum, you can get a loan based on your home equity.
-Paying back your loan isn't required until the homeowner sells the home, moves (such as into a care facility) or passes away.
-You or an estate representative must pay back the reverse mortgage funds, interest accrued, and finance charges when your house is sold, or you are no longer living in it.
+With a reverse mortgage loan (sometimes called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without having to sell their homes.
+Deciding how you prefer to be paid: by a monthly payment amount, a line of credit, or a lump sum, you can take out a loan based on your home equity.
+Repayment is not necessary until after the homeowner puts his home up for sale, moves (such as to a retirement community) or dies.
+You or representative of your estate must pay back the reverse mortgage funds, interest , and other finance charges at the time your property is sold, or you no longer live in it.

 Do you have a question regarding a mortgage program?